Recycle bin refers to the trash where you can move your unwanted/temporary files.

 - Remove large files

-- Move your important files to external hard drive
+- Move your important files to an external hard drive

 - Move your data to cloud storage (G-Drive, OneDrive, Dropbox)

 From all of the above scenarios, all we need to do is empty the recycle bin on a regular basis.
-There are different ways to clear your recycle bin in Windows 10 desktop/laptop.
+There are different ways to clear your recycle bin on Windows 10 desktop/laptop.

 Resolution 1 – Clear the recycle bin from Desktop Shortcut

 - Check you have a Recycle bin icon on your desktop.
 If not, then create the desktop shortcut by following the steps below.